[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 Ernest Borgnine on his second trip to Muscle Shoals, Alabama, joined Mark Thompson at the 2004 Festival.
 Friends Borgnine and Lindsey are long-time "pals" and Ernie had come back to the Festival to put world attention on the Shoals.
 In 1992, "Current Affair" went to Jasper, Alabama, to give us a lasting video history of the friendship between Goober and Ernie.
 Borgnine is best known for his talented work in "Marty", "The Dirty Dozen", and "McHale's Navy", but he has starred in hundreds of other films and television shows and won many awards for his work, including a legendary Academy Award for "Marty".

-Mark and Brian don't limit their exposure to the four hours they share with the audience on the air.
-The duo provides listeners with a myriad of events, including "Mark and Brian Drive-Ins," the "Mark and Brian Day Before Thanksgiving Day Parade," "Mark and Brian's: What Would You Do For Superbowl Tickets?" and their biggest show of the year, "The Mark and Brian Christmas Show," in addition to various advance private film screenings and listener appreciation events, such as "Chic Night" and "Dude Night."
-They encourage listener participation and involve themselves in scores of charity benefits including their own "Mark and Brian Pet Adoption Day" and the "Annual KLOS Christmas Tree Drive."
+Mark and Brian didn't limit their exposure to the four hours they share with the audience on the air.
+The duo provided listeners with a myriad of events, including "Mark and Brian Drive-Ins," the "Mark and Brian Day Before Thanksgiving Day Parade," "Mark and Brian's: What Would You Do For Superbowl Tickets?" and their biggest show of the year, "The Mark and Brian Christmas Show," in addition to various advance private film screenings and listener appreciation events, such as "Chic Night" and "Dude Night."
+They encouraged listener participation and involved themselves in scores of charity benefits including their own "Mark and Brian Pet Adoption Day" and the "Annual KLOS Christmas Tree Drive."
 The team put together a charity CD of "favorite moments" from the show, titled, "Mark and Brian: All of Me," which benefits the Mark and Brian Scholarship Fund and the KLOS Food Bank.

 Their daily encounters with listeners and staff, coupled with their own ambition came in handy during the production of their short-lived, prime-time series for NBC, "The Adventures of Mark & Brian."
 Juggling both radio and television proved to be very chaotic.
 However, Mark and Brian still maintained their high radio ratings throughout the experience.